wp-plugins/formula04-woocommerce-quick-window/readme.txt

 == Frequently Asked Questions ==

-= Where can I see DEMO with one click =

-<a href="http://www.formula04.com/quickwindow/" target="_blank">Right Here</a>

-= How do I use my own template for the pop up window? = There is a file located in the Formula04 Woocommerce Quick Window Plugin Folder named "<strong>formula04_quickwindow_template.php</strong>"
-Typically this will be located in "<strong>wp-content/plugins/formula04-woocommerce-quick-window/</strong>"

-Copy this file to your Theme/Child Theme's directory.

-Typically it would looke like this <br />
-<strong>wp-content/themes/YOURTHEMENAME/formula04_quickwindow_template.php</strong>

 = How often do you plan on updating =

 As often as possible!

 == Changelog ==

-= 2.0 =
-Streamlined a lot of code.
-Moved plugin functions into classes.
-Using all CSS popup no longer including an external js file YOLO'ing a little bit harder

 = 1.0 =